From 60 Saturday to snow Sunday: D.C. area under winter weather advisory

 “It’s hard to get much accumulation with temperatures above freezing unless you have at least moderate snowfall,” said Wes Junker, Capital Weather Gang’s winter weather expert.
 “Most accumulations from the city east and south will likely be on grass and mulch.”

-As you get west of Interstate 95, colder temperatures increase the possibility of at least a coating and up to a couple of inches or so.
+As you get west of Interstate 95, lower temperatures increase the possibility of at least a coating and up to a couple of inches or so.
 Any areas that see an extended burst of heavier snow could even see a bit more, especially locations with more elevation.

 After 9 or 10 a.m.
 Sunday, with more daylight and temperatures hovering at or above freezing, the chance of much additional accumulation will diminish even if it keeps snowing through midday.

-Here’s how much various computer models project for the District, not taking into account melting due to above freezing temperatures:
+Here’s how much various computer models project for the District, not taking into account melting as a result of above-freezing temperatures:

 European: 1 to 2 inches | ICON, Canadian, high-resolution Canadian, SREF and HRRR: 2 inches | NAM and High-resolution NAM: 3 inches | American: 3 to 4 inches

-The National Weather Service blend of models (which averages the different projections together) projects around 2 inches in the District but, again, is not taking into account melting.
+The National Weather Service blend of models (which averages the different projections together) projects about 2 inches in the District but, again, is not taking into account melting.

 Event timeline